 How can acupuncture improve fertility?

-The goal of infertility treatment from a Chinese Medicine perspective is not just to get pregnant, but to maintain a healthy pregnancy and deliver a healthy baby.
-Acupuncture for fertility aims to regulate the menstrual cycle for women via correcting any hormonal imbalances, enhance follicular development in order to improve egg quality, and thicken the lining so when fertilisation of an egg has occurred the uterus is ready to assist in implantation of the embryo.
-Acupuncture for fertility can also help to regulate the effects of stress on the body.
+The goal of infertility treatment from a Chinese Medicine perspective is not just to help with pregnant, but to help in maintaining a healthy pregnancy and delivering a healthy baby.
+Acupuncture for infertility aims to help in the menstrual cycle for women to support IVF.
+Acupuncture for infertility can also help with stress on the body.
 Stress can affect the regulation of ovulation and menstruation, therefore is detrimental to conception for women.
 Stress can also affect sperm which may promote infertility in men.
-Acupuncture can improve the general health of a woman.
+Acupuncture may assist to improve the general health of a woman.
 This is important as possible inflammation caused by other illnesses can also contribute to infertility.

 While some fertility drugs commonly prescribed for women can produce a 20 to 60 percent pregnancy rate, they may also include side effects such as abdominal tenderness, bloating, weight gain, and nausea.
-Acupuncture infertility treatment, by contrast, produces few or no side effects.
+Acupuncture for infertility as an adjunct treatment for IVF, by contrast, produces few or no side effects.

 How many sessions do you need before you can conceive?

-The number of sessions of acupuncture for infertility before one can conceive varies between people, as everyone is different.
+The number of sessions of acupuncture for infertility to support IVF varies between people, as everyone is different.
 Age, current health status, dietary and lifestyle choices all contribute to the duration of treatment and the number of treatment cycles required.
 Generally, one cycle of treatment is 12 acupuncture sessions.